-Wagon Train Trail is a 13.3 mile moderately trafficked out and back trail located near Hiawassee, GA that features beautiful wild flowers and is rated as moderate.
+Wagon Train Trail is a 13.3 mile moderately trafficked out and back trail located near Hiawassee, Georgia that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Directions from Blairsville: Take US 19 and 129 south from Blairsville for 8 miles.
 Turn left (east) onto Georgia 180.
 Go 8 miles and turn left (north) onto Georgia 180 Spur and follow it 3 miles to Brasstown Bald Visitor Center Parking Lot.